BYU Softball

 Platoon Opportunities

-Lily Owens is close to Hailey Shuler for #2 — consider platoon
+Lily Owens is close to Lexie Bennett for #1 — consider platoon

-Lexie Bennett is close to Hailey Shuler for #2 — consider platoon
+Lexie Bennett is close to Lexie Bennett for #1 — consider platoon

 Power: Maximize slugging — stack big bats early and let them drive runs